Anindya Chowdhury

 Cloudflare Workers · Cloudflare Pages · Cloudflare D1 · Cloudflare R2 · LangGraph · Gemini

-Part of a larger news aggregation system.
-Pulls Indian news from YAML-configured providers, enriches articles with goquery, deduplicates via BoltDB, and publishes downstream to SQS, SNS, or Pub·Sub.
+Wanted a reliable way to aggregate Indian news without hardcoding every source.
+Pulls from YAML-configured providers, enriches with goquery, deduplicates via BoltDB, and publishes to SQS, SNS, or Pub/Sub depending on where downstream needs it.

 Go · AWS SQS · AWS SNS · GCP Pub/Sub